 - the spread of the grey lines in the chart also provides an indication of the sensitivity of the price forecast to relatively smaller (±200MW) changes in demand throughout the span of predispatch.

-The map, at the bottom of this page, conveys the same information as the map on the “Whole of NEM” tab (it just looks a little different here).
-This is annotated below:
+The map, at the bottom of this page, conveys the same information as the map on the “Whole of NEM” tab, except that here the given region is in focus.
+Please read the explination on that page to understand the different elements on that chart.

-Next to the map is a similar chart showing 3 hours of history and 1 hour (P5) forecast of (5-minute) dispatch data:
+Next to the map is a zoomed in version of the Regional Trading and History Chart that is shown at the top of the screen.
+This version of the chart shows 3 hours of history and 1 hour (P5) forecast of 5-minute data:

 The P5 forecast shown here is updated every 5 minutes, on a slightly different timing to the publication of actual dispatch prices (hence the overlap shown in the chart).
 We’ve also included this other tabular view to help you see how these successive forecasts converge on final prices.